 Tech Green Lasers: The Next Innovation in Chip-Based Beams Semiconductors can generate laser light in all colors except one.
-But new techniques for growing laser diodes could soon make brilliant full-spectrum displays a reality By Shuji Nakamura and Michael Riordan Caspar Benson On a rainy Saturday morning in January 2007, Henry Yang, chancellor of the University of California, Santa Barbara, took an urgent phone call.
+But new techniques for growing laser diodes could soon make brilliant full-spectrum displays a reality By Shuji Nakamura and Michael Riordan THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Caspar Benson On a rainy Saturday morning in January 2007, Henry Yang, chancellor of the University of California, Santa Barbara, took an urgent phone call.
 He excused himself abruptly from a meeting, grabbed his coat and umbrella, and rushed across the windswept U.C.S.B. campus to the Solid State Lighting and Display Center.
 The research group there included one of us (Nakamura), who had just received the Millennium Technology Prize for creating the first light-emitting diodes (LEDs) that emit bright blue light.
 Since that breakthrough over a decade earlier, Nakamura had continued his pioneering research on solid-state (semiconductor) lighting, developing green LEDs and the blue laser diodes that are now at the core of modern Blu-ray disc players.
 As Yang reached the center about 10 minutes later, people were milling about a small test lab.
 "Shuji had just arrived and was standing there in his leather jacket asking questions," he recalled.
 Nakamura's colleagues Steven DenBaars and James C. Speck were speaking with a few graduate students and postdoctoral researchers as they took turns looking into a microscope.
 They parted for Yang, who peered into the eyepiece to witness a brilliant blue-violet flash emanating from a glassy chip of gallium nitride (GaN).
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.